McFizh/ckeditor5-katex-math/README.md

 Note: WIP project, so plugin is mostly useless for the time being.

+# Quickly try out the plugin

+Run the following commands:

+npm ci
+cd example
+npm ci
+npm run start:dev

+Then open browser to address: http://localhost:8080  (or 8081, if 8080 is reserved)

-# Setting up test environment
+# Setting up test/dev environment

 To just start up the provided example: